-By definition, a trumpet voluntary is not a religious piece of music, but organists used them with high frequency before, during and after religious services.
+By definition, it is not a religious piece of music, but organists used the pieces with high frequency before, during and after religious services.
 The works essentially were "filler" music that were not part of the regular service.
-The use of a trumpet voluntary in this function did not mean the work was of insignificant quality.
+The use of the voluntary in this function did not mean the work was of insignificant quality.
 Many are masterpieces in their own right and were selected for use specifically because the organist felt the musicality of the compositions made them deserving of performance.

-No set form for a trumpet voluntary exists because it was the way the works were performed — with the trumpet stop before, during or after a service — that truly designated whether they fit the voluntary definition, not the form of the work.
+There is no set form for these compositions because it was how the works were performed — with the trumpet stop before, during or after a service — that truly designated whether they fit the voluntary definition, not the form of the work.
 It is fairly standard, however, for a trumpet voluntary to start with a slower tempo.
 Once the performer has played this slower introduction, the tempo usually changes to a faster speed.
 The left hand usually plays an accompanying chord pattern or theme, with the right hand providing a fanfare.

 Another reason why no set form for a trumpet voluntary exists is that organists usually improvised the works.
 Good organists did not find this especially difficult to do, because they had been trained in theory and counterpoint.
 This is an important fact, because it draws a clear line between "true practice" voluntaries and the ones that have become famous because they were written down and now are performed according to what is present on the music page.